cwinpy/cwinpy/docs/skyshifting.rst

 The sky-shifting process works as follows:

 #.
 Perform a "coarse" heterodyne, i.e., heterodyne the data without accounting for any Doppler
    corrections and just using terms of the Taylor expansion in the frequency evolution (this is the first stage of the :ref:`"two-stage" heterodyne approach<Example: two stage heterodyne>`).
 Filter and downsample the data, but making sure the filter is wide enough to accommodate the Doppler modulation of the source.
 #.
 Randomly generate a number of new sky locations in the same ecliptic
    hemisphere as the source.
 For each of these new locations and the original location, perform an additional heterodyne of the "coarse" data (this is the second stage of the :ref:`"two-stage" heterodyne approach<Example: two stage heterodyne>`), using the expected Doppler modulation for that position.
 #.
 Perform :ref:`parameter estimation<Known pulsar parameter estimation>` on the
    heterodyned data for each sky location (including the original un-shifted data) and calculate the Bayesian odds (assuming a nested sampling algorithm has been used).
 #.
 Histogram the distribution of sky-shifted odds values and perform a kernel density estimate to
    compare that distribution to the value from the true un-shifted location.

 To make this process easy, CWInPy provides the ``cwinpy_skyshift_pipeline`` script, which sets up the full :ref:`known pulsar analysis pipeline<Known pulsar analysis pipeline>` for an individual source.
 This can either take some "Quick setup" command-line arguments to run on open data with some default settings or can take a ``cwinpy_knope_pipeline``-style :ref:`configuration file<Configuration file>`.
-It will launch a HTCondor DAG for the whole process except production of the odds distributions, which must be done manually (add link to function for this!).
+It will launch a HTCondor DAG for the whole process except production of the odds distributions, which must be done manually using the :func:`~cwinpy.knope.skyshift.skyshift_results` function.

 Using the default settings, the pipeline will generate the following directory tree structure: